taosdata/TDengine/docs-en/20-third-party/05-collectd.md

 sudo systemctl restart collectd
 ```

-Use the TDengine CLI to verify that data is written to TDengine from collectd and can read out correctly.
+Use the TDengine CLI to verify that collectd's data is written to TDengine and can read out correctly.

 ```
 taos> show databases;